ilas2025/ilas2025.github.io/content/program/mini.md

 ### Call for proposals

 The ILAS2025 conference welcomes all topics related to linear algebra.
-Each mini-symposium will feature between 4 to 12 speakers, and each talk has 20 minutes for presentation and 5 minutes for questions.
-If you are interested in organizing a mini-symposium at ILAS2025, please use the proposal template ([tex](/files/mini-template.tex) [pdf](/files/mini-template.pdf)) to create your proposal and submit it through
+Each mini-symposium will feature between 4 to 12 speakers, and each talk has 25 minutes, including the questions and discussion.
+If you are interested in
+organizing a mini-symposium at ILAS2025, please use the proposal template ([tex](/files/mini-template.tex) [pdf](/files/mini-template.pdf)) to create your proposal and submit it through